Area 12 Composition Contest 2024

 - Five points will be awarded to composers who are members of Handbell Musicians of America or are associated with an organizational member in good standing.

-The winning composition will be performed at the next Handbell Musicians of America Area 12 conference to be held biennially each summer.
+The winning composition will be announced via Area 12 social media, newsletter, and website by March 31, 2024, and performed at the Handbell Musicians of America Area 12 Youth conference to be held in the Fall of 2024.
 Area 12 reserves the rights to the premiere performance of the winning composition.

-All entries must be received no later than February 28, 2019.
-Composition contest submissions:
+All entries must be received no later than January 31, 2024.

 - Should be unpublished and not under consideration for publication.

 - Must follow the guidelines in the Handbell Musicians of America Notation Guide so as to be graded using the current National Difficulty Level System and standardized notation.

 - Submissions shall include a copy of the score and an audio recording of the piece.